Pakistan International Airlines Flight 544: Preparation for the attack

+There were three hijackers and officials mentioned above were able to take control of the situation after women and children were released from the plane.
+After DC Sohail Shah reached out to control and informed them situation is under control, police and rangers vehicles approached the plane and all the hijackers were arrested.

+This mission was completed by Senior Superintendent of Police (SSP) Hyderabad Akhtar Gorchani, Assistant Superintendent of Police (ASP) Hyderabad Dr. Usman Anwar, Deputy Commissioner (DC) Sohail Shah and Army Rangers ISI Major Aamir Hashmi.
+All the other military and para military agencies were in the vicinity but they were not allowed to come close the plane because hijackers were under the assumption they were at an Indian airport.

 Investigation

-The hijackers were said to be carrying small weapons - pistols or revolvers, although they showed some packets which they claimed were high intensity explosives.
-The interrogations revealed that the Baloch hijackers were opposed to nuclear testing in their native Balochistan province following the recent Indian nuclear testing.
+The hijackers were said to be carrying small weapons - pistols, although they showed some packets which they claimed were high intensity explosives.
+The interrogations revealed that the Baloch hijackers were opposed to the country's nuclear weapons tests in the Balochistan province in response to recent Indian nuclear testing.
 It was later revealed that hijackers had demanded refueling to proceed to New Delhi.
 During the siege, the Corps Commander of V Corps, Chief Secretary, Home Secretary, and IG police were at the airport.

 Aftermath

 The Sindh Governor Lieutenant-General (retired) Moinuddin Haider remained in touch with the authorities throughout the siege.
-The following week, he honored the Sindh police officers with highest honors and gallantry awards.
-The hijackers were convicted under 402-B (hijacking code defined in Pakistani law) in 1998 and were given the death penalty in 1999.
+The following week, he honored the Sindh police officers with the highest honors and gallantry awards.
+The hijackers were tried and convicted under Section 402-B of the Pakistan Penal Code (hijacking) in 1998 and were given the death penalty in 1999.
 All hijackers were hanged on 28 May 2015, after 17 years to the day when Pakistan had successfully conducted their nuclear tests in Chaghi, Balochistan.